jason-lang/jason/CONTRIBUTING.md

 ## Making Changes

 ### Code Style
-- Follow existing code conventions in the project
+- Follow existing code conventions in the project.
+For AgentSpeak, see [JaCaMo coding style](https://jacamo-lang.github.io/documentation/programming-style/)
 - Use meaningful variable and method names
 - Add Javadoc comments for public APIs
 - Keep methods focused and concise